 The primary objective of our cash investment activities is to preserve principal while at the same time maximizing the income we receive from our investments without significantly increasing risk.
 Some of the securities that we invest in may be subject to market risk.
 This means that a change in prevailing interest rates may cause the principal amount of the investment to fluctuate.
 For example, if we hold a security that was issued with a fixed interest rate at the then-prevailing rate and the interest rate later rises, the principal amount of our investment will probably decline.
-A hypothetical 50 basis point increase in interest rates reduces the fair value of our available-for-sale securities at December 31, 2008 by approximately \$0.1 million.
-To minimize this risk in the future, we intend to maintain our portfolio of cash equivalents and marketable securities in a variety of securities, including commercial paper, government and non-government debt securities and/or money market funds that invest in such securities.
+A hypothetical 50 basis point increase in interest rates reduces the fair value of our available-for-sale securities at December 31, 2009 by approximately \$0.7 million.
+To minimize this risk in the future, we intend to maintain our portfolio of cash equivalents and marketable securities.
 We have no holdings of derivative financial or commodity instruments.
-As of December 31, 2008, our investments consisted of investments in corporate and government notes and obligations or in money market accounts and checking funds with variable market rates of interest.
+As of December 31, 2009, our investments consisted of investments in corporate and government notes and obligations or in money market accounts and checking funds with variable market rates of interest.
 We believe our credit risk is immaterial.